Hope House celebrates 30 years of service

-OTTAWA - One of the longest-serving non-profits in the Franklin County area took some time last week to reflect on their history, and their path into the future.
+OTTAWA — One of the longest-serving nonprofits in the Franklin County area took some time last week to reflect on its history and its path into the future.

-"It was around May of 1990, there had been a growing concern around unmet needs of community members," Yates recounted, having participated in Hope House's founding herself.
+"It was around May of 1990, there had been a growing concern around unmet needs of community members," said Yates, who participated in Hope House's founding.
 "The Ottawa Ministerial Association sent out a letter to all the churches in Franklin County, and about 12 churches responded.

 "I belonged to one of the churches, and a light bulb went off when I read the last sentence of the letter that was sent to us: 'Working together to help other people.'
 It resonated with me; I thought it was cool."

-After some organizational meetings and help from an area lawyer to reach their non-profit status, Hope House began the work that would go on to solidify its status as a constant community resource.
+After some organizational meetings and help from an area lawyer to achieve nonprofit status, Hope House began the work that would go on to solidify its status as a constant community resource.

 "The Ottawa First Baptist Women's Auxiliary gave us some money, and the Ministerial Alliance gave us some money, but we still started off pretty meagerly," Yates said.
 "But it was just a given, that this is what we had to do.
 And we're a Christian center, so we've always believed that if God wants us to be here, he'll provide, and he has.
 A couple of times things have been low, but we're in awe of the support from the community.
 We're thankful."